Charu21/Getting-and-Cleaning-Data-Course-Project/codebook.md

 - tidyData contains the final result required which is a tidy data set with the relevant averages of each variable for each activity and each subject which will be stored consequently in tidy_data.txt file.

-Activity Labels
+##Activity Labels

-	WALKING (value 1): subject was walking during the test----WALKING_UPSTAIRS (value 2): subject was walking up a staircase during the test
+-	WALKING (value 1): subject was walking during the test
+-	WALKING_UPSTAIRS (value 2): subject was walking up a staircase during the test
-	WALKING_DOWNSTAIRS (value 3): subject was walking down a staircase during the test 	SITTING (value 4): subject was sitting during the test 	STANDING (value 5): subject was standing during the test 	LAYING (value 6): subject was laying down during the test
+-	WALKING_DOWNSTAIRS (value 3): subject was walking down a staircase during the test
+-	SITTING (value 4): subject was sitting during the test
+-	STANDING (value 5): subject was standing during the test
+-	LAYING (value 6): subject was laying down during the test